 3. A plurality of respondents support the construction of new data centers in the U.S., though local cost concerns influence sentiments.

-There is substantial support among the American public for the construction of new data centers, despite the mixed sentiments surrounding the topic.
+There is noteworthy levels of support among the American public for the construction of new data centers, despite the mixed sentiments surrounding the topic.
 According to CivicScience data, 41% of U.S. adults support the construction of new data centers within the country, with support increasing to over 50% among Republicans and Gen Z adults.

 However, among those who live near data centers, 37% report noticing increased costs as a result of their construction.
 Consumers who oppose the development of new data centers are more likely to report experiencing rising energy costs, suggesting that localized economic concerns – especially those tied to utility costs – are a primary driver of resistance, even as national support remains high.